open-power-ref-design/cluster-genesis/docs/Running-paie.rst

 -  Cuda Toolkit
 -  Anaconda

-These can be accessed using the public internet (URL's are provided) or via an alternate web site such as an intranet mirror repository or from a mounted USB key.
+These can be accessed using the public internet (URL's are provided) or via an alternate web site such as an intranet mirror repository, another POWER-Up server or from a mounted USB key.
+Because the software installer can run on x_86 architecture, a laptop can be used as an installer node, allowing preparation at a location with internet access and installation at a location without internet access.

 Before beginning, extract the contents of the powerai-enterprise-\*_ppc64le.bin file and accept the license by running the following on the installer node::